2.5 ASCII DATA

 To access ASCII data file sets use

 yes?
-SET DATA/EZ ASCII_file_name or equivalently
+SET DATA/EZ ASCII_file_name yes? ! or equivalently yes?
+FILE ASCII_file_name

 The following are qualifiers to SET DATA/EZ or FILE:

-| Qualifier | Description |
+Qualifier | Description |

 /VARIABLES |